Best electric motorbikes of 2020

 It’s time to take electric motorbikes seriously.
-In 2016, Germany voted to ban the internal combustion engine by 2030, and the UK Government is under pressure to bring its ban on the sales of new petrol and diesel cars and vans forward from 2040 to 2032.
+In 2016, Germany voted to ban the internal combustion engine by 2030, and the UK Government is under pressure to bring its ban on the sales of new petrol and diesel cars and vans forward from 2040 to 2032, leaving electric vehicles as our only current viable alternative.
 We're expecting this to have a direct impact on the bike market too, but what do you need to know about electric motorcycles?